 On the station’s platform is a great little museum, the Glenfinnan Railway Museum.
 We took a platform ticket and spent a good while reading all about the train line and the unique concrete viaduct down the line.
 There is a nice mix of info and vintage memorabilia.
 I especially liked the token machines that helped train drivers negotiate the single track sections of the line.
 Happily, the museum entrance fee is included for those staying in The Sleeping Car.

 Four times a day, visitors to Glenfinnan Railway Station get a unique chance to get up close to the Jacobite steam train.
-This is the famed train in the HP film.
-It passes through, briefly stopping along its route between Fort Wiliam and Malliag.
+This is the famed train in the Harry Potter film.
+It passes through, briefly stopping along its route between Fort William and Malliag.
 If you are lucky, you may get the same chance to see it from the signal box as we did.
 Inside the signal box, the old signal levers are still all there.
 They are now linked to a fun computer programme, showing you how they all work.
 If you have kids, they will absolutely LOVE “working the points” and let’s be honest, we did too.